umbraco/UmbracoDocs/umbraco-workflow/workflow-settings.md

 ## Notifications Overview

 Notification emails use HTML templates which render information from the `HtmlEmailModel` type which lives in the `Umbraco.Workflow.Core.Models.Email` namespace.
-While it is possible to modify the email templates from the backoffice, it is recommended to make changes via an IDE of your choice.
+While it is possible to modify the email templates from the backoffice, we recommend making changes via an Integrated Development Environment (IDE) of your choice.

 The `HtmlEmailModel` contains the following fields: